Clare county hurling team: 1995–2000: Second and third All-Ireland SHC titles

-Post-Loughnane years (2001–2011)
+2001–2011: Post-Loughnane years

-Davy Fitzgerald era (2012–2016)
+2012–2016: Fourth All-Ireland SHC title

 In 2012, Davy Fitzgerald began his tenure as Clare manager.
 At that time Clare had not won a championship match since 2008 and the team was also in the second tier of the National Hurling League.
 Clare won Division 1B of the league to gain promotion for the following year.
 In the Munster SHC, Clare lost to Waterford by a scoreline of 2–17 to 1–18.
 Clare then faced Dublin in a 2012 All-Ireland Senior Hurling Championship qualifier.
 In what was Tony Kelly's first senior game for the county, he scored 1–02 to help Clare win by a scoreline of 1–16 to 0–16.
 In the next round Limerick defeated Clare by a scoreline of 3-18 to 1-20.

-In the 2013 season, Clare defeated Waterford in the Munster SHC quarter-final by a scoreline of 2–20 to 1–15, outscoring them by 2–12 to 0–06 in the second half.
+In the 2013 season, Clare defeated Waterford in the Munster SHC quarter-final by a scoreline of 2–20 to 1–15, outscoring them by 2–12 to 0–6 in the second half.
 This was the first time Clare had won a Munster SHC game since 2008.
 In the Munster SHC semi-final, Cork defeated Clare by a scoreline of 0–23 to 0–15.
 Clare then defeated Laois and Wexford in the 2013 All-Ireland SHC qualifiers.
-Thus Clare advanced to an All-Ireland SHC quarter-final against Galway, winning that game by a scoreline of by 1-23 to 2-14.
+Thus Clare advanced to an All-Ireland SHC quarter-final against Galway, winning that game by a scoreline of by 1–23 to 2–14.
 Munster SHC winner Limerick awaited Clare in the All-Ireland SHC semi-final.
 An early Darach Honan goal helped Clare win by a scoreline of 1–22 to 0–18 and qualify for a first All-Ireland SHC final since 2002.
 The 2013 All-Ireland Senior Hurling Championship Final was held on 8 September and Clare led at half-time.
 In the second half Cork scored three goals to get back into the game.
 With the sides level, Patrick Horgan scored to put Cork into the lead.
 Moments later, in injury-time, Domhnall O'Donovan pointed to send the game to a replay, the full-time score being 3–16 to 0–25.
 On 28 September 2013, Clare won the replay by a scoreline of 5–16 to 3–16.
-Shane O'Donnell scored 3–03 of Clare's total in that game.
+Shane O'Donnell scored 3–3 of Clare's total in that game.
 A Conor McGrath goal in the 61st minute was quickly followed by three points to put Clare 4–16 to 2–16 ahead.
 A late Stephen Moylan goal was cancelled out by a Darach Honan goal and Clare won by a scoreline of 5–16 to 3–16.
 Clare's centre-forward, Tony Kelly, was awarded both the All Stars Young Hurler of the Year and All Stars Hurler of the Year awards.